Creature Feature Segment.

 It's a pretty good film really, for something of this level.
 The concept is strong, there are some moments of good acting and the film has a creepy and suspenseful atmosphere, which really brings the claustrophobic and tense impression of a small isolated fishing town's dynamics to life.

 There film also brings a far darker theme of mutants hunting down and impregnating young women.
 This adds weight to the statement that there is an undercurrent of misogyny that pervades much of the horror genre.
-Interestingly, the films credited director was Barbara Peters, although a male co-director was apparently involved, but not give the credit.
+Interestingly, the films credited director was Barbara Peters, although a male co-director was apparently involved, but not given a credit.

 Otherwise, the film pulls no punches in terms of the gore and effects.
 The scenes where the dogs have been killed are quite upsetting, but that's just my values coming into play I guess.
 The creatures themselves look quite ridiculous, big cumbersome rubber suits flapping around with their silly 50's B movie styling.
 It's good fun though and the final big clash of creatures and the town's people is quite impressive, with so many of the creatures running about the place.